 The Framingham Offspring study found that 39% of the general population may be in the low normal and deficient B12 blood level range, and it was not just vegetarians or older people.
 This study showed no difference in the B12 blood levels of younger and older adults.
 Most interestingly there was no difference between those ate meat and those who did not.
 The people with the highest B12 blood levels were those who were taking B12 supplements and eating B12 fortified cereals.

-So B12 deficiency isn't just a problem for vegans.
-Absorption of B12 requires an intact and functioning stomach, pancreas, sufficient quantities of intrinsic factor, and proper small bowel function.
+B12 deficiency is something that anyone can suffer from since absorption of B12 requires an intact and functioning stomach, pancreas, sufficient quantities of intrinsic factor (IF), and proper small bowel function.
 Problems with any one of these organs makes a vitamin B12 deficiency possible.
 For people who have problems absorbing B12 through their digestive system, injections can be given.

 So why are meat eaters at risk for B12 deficiency despite eating meat containing B12?

-In order for B12 to be absorbed it needs to attach to a carrier called Intrinsic Factor to pass from the intestines into the blood stream.
+In order for B12 to be absorbed it needs to attach to a carrier called Intrinsic Factor (IF) to pass from the intestines into the blood stream.
 Intrinsic Factor is made by parietal cells in the stomach.
-A lack of Intrinsic Factor causes the classic B12 deficiency disease called Pernicious Anemia where the body makes antibodies to attack parietal cells and destroy them.
+A lack of Intrinsic Factor causes the classic B12 deficiency disease called pernicious anemia where the body makes antibodies to attack parietal cells and destroy them.

 Until recently we didn't know why autoimmune disorders like pernicious anemia developed but new research suggests that eating animal products causes animal sugars such as Neu5Gc to become attached to the human cells that line hollow organs such as the stomach.